mauree155/NCDC-COVID-19-Report/README.md

 -	**Standardize Data Collection Across States:** Ensuring consistency in how states report confirmed cases, recoveries, and deaths will improve the quality and comparability of national insights.

 ## 8. Conclusion
-The NCDC COVID-19 Nigeria Dashboard offers not just a historical account of the pandemic, but a strategic lens through which the nation’s preparedness and response capabilities can be examined and enhanced.
+The NCDC COVID-19 Nigeria Dashboard offers not just a historical account of the pandemic but a strategic lens through which the nation’s preparedness and response capabilities can be examined and enhanced.
 With over 200,000 confirmed cases, concentrated in urban and economically vibrant states, Nigeria's experience underscores the need for robust surveillance, flexible policy frameworks, and region-specific interventions.
 The consistent monthly trends, high recovery rates, and state-level disparities provide actionable insights for future epidemic response planning.
 By leveraging data-driven tools like this dashboard, public health agencies, policymakers, and development partners can prioritize resources, tailor interventions, and ultimately build a more resilient health system—one that is informed, adaptive, and prepared for future public health threats.